-Reproduction in female insects encompasses a highly regulated sequence of behavioral, metabolic, and synthetic processes that result in the production of eggs.
-As in all other animals, peptide hormones provide precise regulation of physiological and metabolic processes during reproduction.
+Reproduction in female insects encompasses a highly regulated sequence of behavioral and physiological processes that result in the production of eggs.
+As in all other animals, peptide hormones provide precise regulation of these processes along with other types of hormones during reproduction.
 The primary objective of my research program is to characterize the structure and function of peptide hormones and their receptors involved in the regulation of key reproductive processes in mosquito species.
 Species of primary interest are vectors of different human and animal pathogens: the yellow fever mosquito, Aedes aegypti, and the malaria mosquitoes, Anopheles gambiae and An. stephensi.

-Mosquitoes are exceptional model systems for this research because each successive cycle of egg maturation begins with a blood meal and ends with egg deposition two to three days later.
+They are exceptional model systems because each successive cycle of egg maturation begins with a blood meal and ends with egg deposition three to four days later.
 Blood provides females with nutrients that are invested in the yolk of eggs and in metabolic storage for survival to initiate another cycle.
-Understanding the regulation of reproduction in mosquitoes will give us insight into how pathogens, such as malaria and arboviruses, that are ingested in a blood meal from an infected host, can develop or multiply in the female’s body and be transmitted to a different host, days later.
+Understanding the regulation of nutrient use and reproduction in mosquitoes will give us insight into how pathogens, such as malaria, filarid worms, and viruses, ingested in a blood meal from an infected host, can develop or multiply in the female’s body and be transmitted to a different host, many days later.

 Our research contributes to two concepts shared by insect and vertebrate endocrinology.
-First, peptide hormones, as chemical messengers, are conserved to a high degree both in structure and function across the phyla of multicellular animals.
+First, peptide hormones, as chemical messengers, are highly conserved both in structure and function across the phyla of multicellular animals.
 Second, the nervous and digestive systems of animals use these messengers to coordinate metabolism and homeostasis, so that development and reproduction can occur.
-The elucidation of key regulatory pathways in mosquitoes can lead to stable and functional peptide mimics or to genetic transformation that may offer a new way to control their development or block pathogen transmission.
+The elucidation of key regulatory pathways in mosquitoes can lead to the discovery of stable and functional peptide mimics or to genetic transformation that may offer new ways to prevent their development or block pathogen transmission.

 Current Research Interests (selected publications listed below)